UI for Blazor

-Large data sets are hard to read and understand without some structure.
-That’s why facilities like paging are crucial for users to make sense of the patterns and hidden information the list contains.
+Large datasets are hard to read and understand without some structure.
+That’s why functionality like paging is crucial for enabling users to make sense of the patterns and underlying information the list contains.

 The third pillar of user interactions for large amounts of data is sorting.
 Similarly to filtering, the UI interactions for sorting are built in the component – clicking on a column’s header will sort all entries depending on the values in it.
 Sorting can be optionally disabled on columns for which it doesn’t make sense.

 Filtering is another key feature for users to understand the structure in the data.
 Filtering is supported on any column in the TreeList and comes out of the box.
 The component will check the type of the data in the column in order to make a decision on what type of filtering is required.
 For example, if the values are numbers, the filter will suggest predicates like “Is Equal To” or “Is Greater Than”.

 Filter row is easier and faster to use whereas Filter Menu has more powerful options.
 It’s up to you to decide which one should the user be presented with.

 Check out the Telerik UI for Blazor TreeList Filter Menu